 The box of Spanish rice mix that I had called for adding a can of diced tomatoes to the rice before cooking.
 I omitted that can of tomatoes because my family doesn’t care for diced tomatoes in their food.
 Feel free to add that to your casserole if your family is ok with that.

 You could use a can of Ro-tel tomatoes and chiles in this casserole; that would be yummy.

-I even saw a Mexican blend boxed rice at the store mix what would work well in this casserole.
+I even saw a store brand Mexican blend boxed rice mix what would work well in this casserole.